tum-pbs/pbdl-book/physgrad.md

 **Convergence near optimum and function compositions** 💎

-IGs show the opposite behavior of GD close to an optimum: they produce updates that still progress the optimization.
-This leads to fast convergence, as we will demonstrate in more detail below.
+Like Newton's method, IGs show the opposite behavior of GD close to an optimum: they produce updates that still progress the optimization, which usually improves  convergence.

-% **Consistency in function compositions**

 Additionally, IGs are consistent in function composition.
 The change in $x$ is $\Delta x_{\text{IG}} = \Delta L \cdot \frac{\partial x}{\partial y} \frac{\partial y}{\partial L}$ and the approximate change in $y$ is $\Delta y = \Delta L  \cdot \frac{\partial y}{\partial x} \frac{\partial x}{\partial y} \frac{\partial y}{\partial L} = \Delta L \frac{\partial y}{\partial L}$.
-% In the example in table~\ref{tab:function-composition-example}, the change $\Delta y$ is the same no matter what space is used as optimization target.
 The change in intermediate spaces is independent of their respective dependencies, at least up to first order.
 Consequently, the change to these spaces can be estimated during backprop, before all gradients have been computed.

 Note that even Newton's method with its inverse Hessian didn't fully get this right.
 The key here is that if the Jacobian is invertible, we'll directly get the correctly scaled direction at a given layer, without helper quantities such as the inverse Hessian.

-% **Limitations**
+% **Consistency in function compositions**
+% In the example in table~\ref{tab:function-composition-example}, the change $\Delta y$ is the same no matter what space is used as optimization target.

 **Dependence on the inverse Jacobian** 🎩

 So far so good.
 The above properties are clearly advantageous, but unfortunately IGs